mikalv/anything2ed25519/README.md

 ## Changelog

+* 2022-02-01 patch#2 : Added flags and more usability stuff
-* 2022-02-01: Some bugs found and fixed after public release, thanks to people at lobste.rs
+* 2022-02-01 patch#1 : Some bugs found and fixed after public release, thanks to people at lobste.rs
 * ~3-4yrs ago: Initial write

 ## Author